melroy89/dotfiles/README.md

 ## Xorg

 When you want to be sure your monitor settings are kept the same (also during 'lock screen').
-It's adviced to setup these settings in `/usr/share/X11/xorg.conf.d` folder.
+It's advised to setup these settings in `/usr/share/X11/xorg.conf.d` folder.

 See my [10-monitor.conf](usr/share/X11/xorg.conf.d/10-monitor.conf) example in my case (dual-monitor setup, right monitor is primary).

 **Hint:** Finding the monitor identifier can be done by running `xrandr -q` on the command-line.

 **Note:** Files (eg. 10-amdgpu.conf) that are installed by default by the open-source driver (AMDGPU), are not stored within this repository.

 ## Firewall rules (ufw)